COURSE SYLLABUS

 DEADLINE: 23:59 (GMT+0) on Sunday of Week 5

-Students demonstrate an instructional model of their choice.
-A demonstration should include an overview of the model, a discussion of any theories underpinning it, and a creative activity or debate for the class to participate in.
+Students will introduce and demonstrate an example of an instructional model of their choice.
+This demonstration should include an overview of the model, a discussion of any theories underpinning it, and a creative activity or debate for the class to participate in.
 The demonstration shows how the model could be used in an instructional setting.
-Class members are expected to actively participate in creative activities and/or debates.
+Class members will be expected to actively participate in all creative activities and/or debates relating to their assigned group, and/or topic.

-Creative presentation formats and audio and video recordings prepared by students are highly encouraged.
+Creative presentation formats, as well as the use of audio and video recordings prepared by students are highly encouraged.

-As part of the assignment, students write a 2-page (approximately 500 words) reflective paper on their experience of teaching using the model.
+As part of the assignment, students shall be required to write a 2-page (approximately 500 words) reflective paper on their experience of, and/or ideas of teaching using the model.

 Evaluation Criteria